motchy869/MathLib/README.md

 ## 2. Setup

-You only have to copy header files into your workspace and include them.
+You just have to copy header files into your workspace and include them.

 ## 3. Build & Run test